TryHackMe - BankGPT Write-Up

 - classification or verification workflows

-- The model provides safe or redacted placeholder values
+- The model provides secure or redacted placeholder values

-- It provides additional context information in response to polite follow-ups
+- It provides additional context information with polite requests

 This demonstrates: